Soliton resolution for the energy-critical nonlinear heat equation in the radial case: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Andrew Lawrie for suggesting this problem as well as for his encouragement and many valuable conversations related to this work.
+The author is grateful to Andrew Lawrie for suggesting this problem and for his constant encouragement and many insightful conversations throughout the development of this work.
 The author would also like to thank Tobias Colding, Jacek Jendrej, Kihyun Kim, Yvan Martel, and Michael Struwe for their interest and helpful discussions.
+Finally, the author is indebted to the referee for their careful reading and constructive comments, which substantially improved the manuscript.